xwmx/hosts/README.md

 ### Enabling / Disabling Entries

-Add entries are enabled by default.
+All entries are enabled by default.
 Disabiling an entry comments it out so it has no effect, but remains in the hosts file ready to be enabled again.